Meet Legacy Society Member Jessy Ybarra

 He stopped smoking, started meditating and took an autoimmune shotgun approach to treatment.
 After 18 months of tests and a second opinion, Jessy received the three-letter diagnosis no one wants to hear: ALS.

 Jessy utilized his Department of Veteran Affairs resources and attended clinic at University of California San Diego.
 “That’s where I first met the Greater San Diego Chapter staff,” he said.
-Since then, Jessy’s involvement with the Chapter has been bountiful.
+Since then, Jessy’s involvement with the Association has been bountiful.
 He serves on the Board of Directors, has been involved in various advocacy and research efforts, and always offers to connect with newly diagnosed people living with ALS.

 Jessy additionally served on the Chapter’s 2021 Legacy Campaign Committee to encourage others to consider leaving a legacy gift in one’s will, trust or another gift plan as he and many others have done.
 He included The ALS Association Greater San Diego Chapter as a beneficiary of his life insurance policy as he planned for retirement.